Lydd Airport: History

 Between June 1997 and November 2018 the airport's only scheduled flights were operated by LyddAir.
 However, in November 2018 the airline altered operations to charter only.

 Current use

-As of November 2018, following LyddAir ceasing its sole route to Le Touquet – Côte d'Opale Airport, there are no scheduled services.
-LyddAir now only operate a charter service from the airport.
+Since November 2018, after LyddAir ceased its sole route to Le Touquet – Côte d'Opale Airport, there are no scheduled services.
+LyddAir now only operates a charter service from the airport.

-As of 2015 HM Coastguard have used the airport as a base for search and rescue helicopters using AgustaWestland AW189 aircraft.
+Since 2015, HM Coastguard has used the airport as a base for search and rescue helicopters using AgustaWestland AW189 aircraft.